themirrazz/kyra-av/README.md

 Off by default, but you can enable it to only allow apps you want to be able to use your webcam.
 Webcam Shield doesn't apply to iframes.

 ## Changelog
+### KyraAV v1.3.1
+* Patched a minor bug with the WRT hook that broke apps, including Monaco
+* Experimental support for Windows 96 v2sp2
+* Removed reliance on WRT for running on v2sp1 (not supported)

 ### KyraAV v1.3
 * Patched minor bugs in currently unused code (future-proofing)
 * Introduced experimental UI dashboard (NOT INCLUDED!!!)